 By Tom Telford

 I repeat again, viruses, ransomware and malware continue to be an ever present threat to computers.
-Please be sure to perform your aforementioned computer “housekeeping” in a timely manner.
-Our August speaker will speak to us about viruses and scams.
+Be sure to perform your aforementioned computer “housekeeping” in a timely manner.

 Please be aware of the meeting and help desk items and schedules, which appear in other sections of the newsletter.

 TLCUG meets on the 1st Thursday of each month at 2 P.M. at the Donald W. Reynolds Library at 300 Library Hill, located on Highway 201 South in Mountain Home, across from the ASUMH campus.
-The Help Desk will open around 1:00 p.m.
-Guests and visitors are welcome to attend.
+The Help Desk will open around 1:00 p.m. to 2:00 p.m. for members on our meeting dates to resolve computer issues which can be handled in 15 minutes or less.
+Guests and visitors are welcome to attend our meetings.

 By Sue Seils, TLCUG Secretary